jordestay/reptile-tracker/README.md

 # Reptile Tracker
-I CHANGED THE README FILE FOR NATE TO SEE IF GIT PULL WORKS OR NOT.
 This is a server that supports an app for managing reptiles via an API.
 Authentication is required for using the relational database.

 ## Assignment Instructions